jwelrynewone/docs/deprecated/Leverage-Agents/FAQ-LA.md

 Yes.
 If the [margin ratio](https://docs.angle.money/concepts/hedging-agents#has-liquidations) goes below a certain threshold, your position should get liquidiated by keepers.
 The maintenance margin depends on the stablecoin/collateral pair concerned.
 For instance for wETH/EUR pair, the maintenance margin should be set at `6.25%`.

-## Are there minimum or maximum leverage as a LA on Matrix?
+## Are there minimum or maximum leverage as a LA on Nibiru?

 - There is no minimal leverage, meaning you can come as a LA in the protocol, bring 2 OSMO and open a position of only 0.001 wETH \(thus hedging only that amount\).